 HLM is committed to exploring new ideas about how we live, work and play.
 We invest in research and development and explore international best practice.
-We recognize that the evolution communities can thrive, bringing prosperity and
+We recognize that the evolution of innovation districts presents an opportunity for us to rethink how we develop our towns and cities to create rich neighbourhoods where communities can thrive, bringing prosperity and reducing environmental impacts.